 Most people who are considering teeth straightening treatment are looking for a complete smile makeover, and that can include whitening.
 With in-office aligners like Invisalign, you must complete treatment before using any whitening products.
 And it will almost definitely come at an extra cost.
 To make their treatment even more convenient, some home aligner brands have introduced whitening products that you can use while wearing your aligners.
 So, you can straighten and whiten your teeth at the same time.

-On top of all that, SmileDirectClub, Byte, and AlignerCo all have nighttime-only options that allow you to wear your aligner for just 10 hours per night.
+On top of all that, SmileDirectClub, Byte, NewSmile, and AlignerCo all have nighttime-only options that allow you to wear your aligner for just ten hours per night.
 Other home aligner brands and Invisalign require 22+ hours of daily wear.

 #3: Treatment doesn’t take as long.

-The shortest in-office orthodontic treatments will still last about a year, even for relatively mild cases.
-So, if you have an important event coming up later this year, in-office aligners might not fit into your timeline.
+In-office orthodontic treatment often lasts around a year, so if you have an important event coming up later this year, it might not fit into your timeline.

-Home aligners require an average treatment time of just 6 months, though one company currently boasts a 3-month timeline (more on that later).
+Home aligners, on the other hand, require an average treatment time of just six months.
 Although they’re best-suited for mild-to-moderate cases of misalignment, most people are good candidates for home aligner treatment.

 At-home aligner services offer shorter treatment times because they typically treat milder cases that require fewer aligners.
 But the way they cut their aligners helps too.
 In-office brands like Invisalign “scallop” their aligners to match the gumline.
-In contrast, many home aligner brands cut their aligners straight across the top.
-This straight cut allows the aligners to apply additional pressure to the teeth, encouraging them to move more quickly.
+In contrast, many home aligner brands cut their aligners straight across the top, allowing the trays to apply additional pressure on the teeth.

 What’s the Difference Between At-Home Aligners and Invisalign?